MendenLab/miRNAInt_Ferroptosis/README.md

 ## Usage

-In the `Data/` folder you can find output files from the differential expression analysis and multi-omics integration.
+In the `Data/` folder you can find output files from the multi-omics integration using WPPI package and miRNA target databases.
 To access the raw and more details on the datasets, please check the manuscript.

 This project was conducted in [R software](https://www.r-project.org).